MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-designer.md

 -   Open the **Tab Collection Editor**, select the tab, and then click **Remove**.

-#### Change the position of a tab on the Ribbon
+#### Change the position of a tab on the ribbon
- You can change the order of custom tabs on a Ribbon.
-You can also position custom tabs before or after a built-in tab on the Ribbon.
-For more information, see [How to: Change the position of a tab on the Ribbon](../vsto/how-to-change-the-position-of-a-tab-on-the-Ribbon.md).
+ You can change the order of custom tabs on a ribbon.
+You can also position custom tabs before or after a built-in tab on the ribbon.
+For more information, see [How to: Change the position of a tab on the ribbon](../vsto/how-to-change-the-position-of-a-tab-on-the-Ribbon.md).

-#### Customize built-in tabs on the Ribbon
+#### Customize built-in tabs on the ribbon
- A built-in tab is a tab that is already on the Ribbon of a Microsoft Office application.
+ A built-in tab is a tab that is already on the ribbon of a Microsoft Office application.
 For example, the **Data** tab is a built-in tab in Excel.

  You can add groups and controls to a built-in tab.
 By default, a custom group appears as the last group on a built-in tab, though you can move it before or after any built-in group on the tab.